-Prior to becoming the President and Managing Partner of Guardian Smart Infrastructure Management, Rob was a Senior Advisor to The Boston Consulting Group.
-Her was previously an Executive Vice President, Private Investments at AIMco.
-Mr. Mah led a team of investment professionals responsible for Private Investments, which includes Real Estate, Private Equity, Infrastructure & Timber.
+Prior to becoming the President and Managing Partner of Guardian Smart Infrastructure Management, Rob was a Senior Advisor to The Boston Consulting Group and prior to that he was Executive Vice President, Private Investments at AIMco.
+Mr. Mah led a team of investment professionals responsible for Private Investments, which included Real Estate, Private Equity, Infrastructure & Timber.

 He holds a Bachelors Degree specializing in Finance and Economics from McGill University and a Masters Degree in Business Administration from the University of Toronto.